What Does a Kitchen Renovation Cost in 2023? Toronto vs. Montreal

 Luxury $72,000+

-*Note that many factors can influence the total cost of renovations, including the type of work to be done, the required labour, the materials needed, the protective measures, the length of the project (faster=higher cost), and other contingencies.
+*Note that many factors can influence the total cost of renovations, including the scope of the work, labour costs, selected materials, protective measures, and the length of the project (faster = higher cost).

 Consequences of COVID-19 on the construction and renovation sectors

-Keep in mind that certain unforeseen events due to COVID-19 may affect the cost of renovation projects without notice.
-For example, the industry has come across a treated lumber shortage since the first lockdown, resulting in a massive fluctuation of prices.
+Keep in mind that certain unforeseen events due to COVID-19 may affect the cost of renovation projects.
+For example, there’s been a treated lumber shortage since the first lockdown, causing massive price fluctuations.
 Other construction materials are likely to experience similar issues.
-For more details, read our article: Rising Lumber Prices: Another COVID-19 Effect?
+For more details, read this article: Rising Lumber Prices: Another COVID-19 Effect?

 Why do the prices vary so much?

-If you’re only changing your cabinets, expect project costs to be on the lower end of the spectrum.
-However, if you’re thinking about reconfiguration, installing recessed lights or removing a wall, you’ll need specialized professionals to move plumbing and electrical work, and the price will vary accordingly.
+If you’re only changing your cabinets, expect your kitchen renovation costs to be on the lower end of the spectrum.
+However, if you’re thinking about changing your layout, installing recessed lights, or removing a wall, you’ll need specialized professionals to move plumbing and electrical work.
+This will affect the price accordingly.

 Everything is more expensive in Toronto and, unfortunately, the renovation industry isn’t immune to this reality.
 At the same time, a renovation will add more value to your house, so there’s a silver lining to the extra expense.

-Our Renovation Advisors have thousands of projects under their belt, so they can give you a fair assessment of the budget required, backed by experience.
-And if you’re ready for an in-depth estimate, we can refer up to three 53-point Verified Contractors, including specialist kitchen renovators, to compete for your project.
+Our Renovation Advisors have thousands of projects under their belt, so they can assess the scope of your project and let you know what a reasonable budget would be.
+If you’re ready for an in-depth estimate, we can refer up to three 53-point Verified Contractors, including specialists (kitchen contractors), to compete for your project.

 Cabinetmaker